Bioengineering (M.Sc. / P.Grad.Dip.)

 - Tissue Engineering Specialisation

 Our unique streams provide our graduates a distinct competitive edge in the global medical device and biomedical engineering market place.
-Students of the MSc in Bioengineering with the appropriate background have the opportunity to specialise in one of three key research themes - neural engineering, medical device design, or tissue engineering.
-All four streams lead to the award of the MSc in Bioengineering and consist of compulsory core modules as well as optional modules
+Students of the MSc in Bioengineering with the appropriate background have the opportunity to specialise in one of two key research themes - medical device design or tissue engineering.
+All three streams (General, Medical Device Design and Tissue Engineering) lead to the award of the MSc in Bioengineering and consist of compulsory core modules as well as optional modules

 - The MSc in Bioengineering with specialisation in Medical Device Design is designed to bring together clinicians, researchers and the medical device industry to produce new solutions for clinical needs.
 The field of medical device research is a fast moving area which can offer students a rewarding career in the global medical device market.
 Students will gain a specific education of the key topics in medical device design process and a knowledge of medical device regulation.

-The only course of its kind in Ireland, the MSc in Bioengineering has received a number of awards (Engineers Ireland Excellence in Education Award and Best Postgraduate Course of the Year 2012 in Engineering; Runner up, Best Postgraduate Course of the Year 2016 in Engineering) which recognise the scale and diversity of the MSc in Bioengineering course delivers in terms of the student experience, its contribution to the economy and making an impact on global healthcare
+The only course of its kind in Ireland, the MSc in Bioengineering has received a number of awards Engineers Ireland: Excellence in Education Award (2012) and Best Postgraduate Course of the Year in Engineering (Winner 2012, Runner up 2016) which recognise the scale and diversity the MSc in Bioengineering course delivers in terms of the student experience, its contribution to the economy and making an impact on global healthcare

 Course Options1 year full-time